Hook Story Offer - Formula

 iii.
 Special Offer Pages

 Sometimes, you want to use special sales pages to promote upsells or new products.
-For example, you could set up a post-purchase offer after checkout.

-These pages are unusually small if the purpose is to upsell only.
 The story will rather be the part where “you found the best solution,” skipping the hunt for finding this solution.

 But the main difference would be this page will almost always have a one-time offer that people won’t be able to get again anytime soon.